Breeze/breeze.angular.snippets/README.md

 Now the cursor is in the final `//your code here` token.

-Press ESC to conclude templating and start coding.
+**Press ESC** to conclude templating.
 It could look like this:

-    angular.module('app').controller('todoController', todoController);
+    angular.module('app').controller('todoController',

-    todoController.$inject = '$scope, $q, someService';
+      ['$scope', '$q', 'someService', todoController]);

     function todoController($scope, $q, someService) {
         var vm = this;
-        vm.foo = "who knows what";
+        //your code here
     }

+**You're almost done** ... but not quite.
+You have to fix the annotations array because Angular wants an array of strings, not (the more convenient) comma-separated string.

+Add the missing quotes in the annotations array to get this:

+    angular.module('app').controller('todoController',
+      ['$scope', '$q', 'someService', todoController]);

+    function todoController($scope, $q, someService) {
+        var vm = this;
+        //your code here
+    }

-You are ready to go with a controller that is annotated for safe Angular dependency injection.
+You are ready to start programming a controller that is annotated for safe Angular dependency injection.

 ## Insert Code Snippet Menu